danielscholl/infra-azure-provisioning/README.md

 2. Storage Account
 3. Key Vault
 4. A principal to be used for Terraform _(Requires Grant Admin Approval)_
-5. A principal to be used for the OSDU environment.
+5. A principal to be used for the OSDU environment _(Requires Grant Admin Approval)_
-6. An application to be used for the OSDU environment. _(future)_
+6. An application to be used for the OSDU environment _(future)_
-7. An application to be used for negative integration testing.
+7. An application to be used for negative integration testing

 > Removal would require deletion of all AD elements `osdu-mvp-{UNIQUE}-*`, unlocking and deleting the resource group then purging the KV.